reshape/loader/README.md

 console.log(html) // <p>Hello world!</p>
 ```

+If you do this, you will want at least one other loader in order to integrate the returned source with webpack correctly.
+For most use cases, the [html-loader](https://github.com/webpack/html-loader) is recommended.
+If you want to export the html string directly for use in javascript or webpack plugins, we recommend the [source-loader](https://github.com/static-dev/source-loader).
+Whichever loader you choose, it should be the first loader, followed by reshape, as seen in the example above.

 ### Plugin Packs

 If you need to apply different sets of plugins to different groups of files, you can use a **plugin pack**.
 Just add `pack=[name]` as a querystring option, and return an object from the `reshape` config option with a key matching the pack name, and the value being an array of plugins.